Drop Down Menu

 Jack of Fables #12-16: The Bad Prince (4), Jack O'Lantern (2008)

-Mini-review: The Bad Prince tells the antics of Jack, Gary, Wicked John, and Kevin Thorne.
+Mini-review: The Bad Prince tells the antics of Jack, Gary, Wicked John, and Kevin Thorn.
 Jack O'Lantern is about how Jack sells his soul to the Devil (edit: multiple devils) in order to live longer.
 Note: Jack #1-16 should be read either directly before or after Fables' The Good Prince.

 Both pictures show banter between Jack and Gary